 When talking to the Timorese, it’s OK to ask questions about this history.
 Just keep in mind that these events are still fresh for many people and it may still be quite painful for them.

-7. The majority of people speak (at least) three languages
+7. The majority of people speak at least 3 languages

 If you happen to know it, it will be a more helpful here than English.
 Indonesian TV stations are widely available in East Timor, and all public schools teach Bahasa Indonesia as a foreign language.